Skip to main content

 1. In order for the config changes to take effect you need to restart the nginx service.

-The supported time formats are:
+The supported timestamp formats from syslog messages:

 • dd/MMM/yyyy:hh:mm:ss [+|-]nnnn (18/Jul/2021:10:00:00 +0000)